kkpan11/apple-llvm-project/llvm/docs/CASObjectFormats/CASObjectFormats.md

 The object format schemas mostly use `Node`s.

-- The top-level `Node` reserves its first CAS reference for a "type-id".
-This is DAG of CAS objects that identifies the schema.
+- The top-level `Node` is treated like a "root" node for the schema.
+It reserves its first CAS reference for a "type-id", which is DAG of CAS objects that identifies the schema.
 - Currently, the kind for other nodes is in their first byte of data.
 This is a convenience for debugging / dumping them.